 Amidst COVID-19 crisis, the School of Dentistry at the University of Utah has resumed its services on May 20, 2020.
 The school has been the lifeline for dental patients in the Beehive state.
 At a time when COVID-19 is looming all over the world and the USA is one of the worst-hit countries, Dr. A.J.
 Smith, the associate dean for clinical affairs and patient care at the dental school, has said that “Part of the mission of the school is to provide care for many of the underserved communities across the state of Utah.”
-The school closed its clinic in March due to COVID-19 spread.
+The school closed its office in March due to COVID-19 spread.
 About resuming the services to serve the patients medical needs, Dr. Smith said, “It’s in our DNA.
 We remain deeply committed to this work.”

 Covid-19 crisis has affected almost all the industries.
 The virus has hit hard the entire dental industry including dentists, laboratories, and the trade.
 Talking about the prevention during corona times, Mr. Ziad Al Asali, General Manager of EMS Middle East, Africa, and India, has said that, “The importance of prevention has increased considerably during the corona crisis.
 There has never been dentistry without risk of infection.
 Those who choose a dental profession work at close quarters with the oral cavity and are aware of the risk of infection.”